Deforestation in the Philippines

 Deforestation affects biodiversity in the Philippines and has long-term negative impacts on the country's food production.
-Deforestation in the Philippines has also been associated with floods, soil erosion, deaths, and damage to property.
+Deforestation in the country has also been associated with floods, soil erosion, deaths, and damage to property.

+To combat deforestation, the Philippine government has made efforts to preserve and restore forests through reforestation projects such as the National Greening Program.
+Legislation to protect existing forests have also been proposed and enacted, while non-governmental organizations, Indigenous communities, and the private sector conduct tree-planting activities in various parts of the country.

 History

 Colonial era deforestation

-It is unknown the percentage of forest the Spaniards found in the Philippines in 1521, before and during the Spanish colonial period, 380 years, some land was cleared for agriculture, roads and cities, and in 1900, more than 70% of the country was still covered by jungles.
-But after 46 years of American and Japanese occupation, more than 20% of forest was destroyed, and by the end of the 20th century, only 20% of the country was covered by forest.
+Data on forestry before 1946 has been sparse, reportedly due to an 1897 fire and World War II that destroyed Spanish and American records respectively.
+Around 90% of the Philippines, which had a population of less than a million, was forested in the 16th century during the early years of Spanish colonization.
+By the early era of the American colonization in 1903, this figure declined to 70% as the country's population grew to 7.6 million.
+After the Japanese occupation and World War II in 1950, forest cover in the country further declined to 50%, with the country's population increasing to 20 million.

 Forest clearing was notable in the Visayas, particularly in the islands of Negros, Bohol and Cebu, where much of the forest cover had already been lost.
 Agricultural expansion continued throughout the 20th century.

 Indigenous peoples, such as the such as the Yapayao and Isneg peoples who used to live in the Ilocos Region, were slowly pushed into living in the sparsely populated but resource-rich mountains, which would expose them to conflicts with developers in later eras, particularly during Martial Law under Ferdinand Marcos.

 Deforestation during the martial law era

-The 1960s and 1970s saw a boom in the logging industry, with the industry reaching its peak during the era of President Ferdinand Marcos.
+The 1960s and 1970s saw a boom in the logging industry, with the industry reaching its peak during the era of 10th president Ferdinand Marcos.

 Under Marcos, logging took on an increasingly central role in the Philippine economy.
 Following the declaration of martial law in 1972, Marcos handed out concessions to large tracts of land to his senior military officials, cronies, and relatives.
 The government encouraged log exportation to Japan resulting from soaring wood demand during Japan's period of rapid economic growth, and pressure to pay foreign debt.
 Forests resources were exploited by set-up companies and reforestation was rarely undertaken.
 Japanese log traders purchased massive quantities of cheap logs from unsustainable sources, accelerating deforestation.
 Log production increased from 6.3 e6m3 in 1960 to an average of 10.5 e6m3 between 1968 and 1975, peaking at over 15 e6m3 in 1975, before declining to about 4 e6m3 in 1987.
 The 1970s and 1980s saw an average of 2.5% of Philippine forests disappearing every year, which was thrice the worldwide deforestation rate.